igorwolfs/acoustic-processing-board/documentation/roadmap.md

 	- Make sure to add dead time to the inverter

 ### FPGA Selection
-- Check existing ultrasound projects using FPGA's, to see how the pipeline typically looks (e.g.: lit3rick, un0rick)
+- Check existing ultrasound projects using FPGA's, to see how the pipeline typically looks (e.g.: lit3rick, un0rick) -> done

+#### Booting the FPGA
+- Decide on how to boot the FPGA
+	- Preview a JTAG connection
+	- preview a QSPI memory interface
+		- Quad-SPI, check the required configuration for the EC5
+		- Check if there are any cores for the QSPI
+		-

 # 3. Setup